5HT2B/heartbeat-windows/README.md

 ## Troubleshooting

 The panic hook in the `heartbeat-task` binary simply writes the panic info to the log file.
-The location of this file is `%APPDATA%\heartbeat\heartbeat.log`.
+The location of this file is `%HEARTBEAT_HOME%\logs\heartbeat.log`. `%HEARTBEAT_HOME%` by default is `%USERPROFILE%\.heartbeat`.
 If you see something untoward in the logs, please open an issue and include the relevant lines.